CodingNomads/articles/fastapi-tutorial/fastapi-tutorial.md

 As you might expect, visiting this endpoint will return a JSON response matching the dictionary above.

-Enough talk, let's run it!
+Enough talk, run the server to see it in action!

     uvicorn main:app --reload